 Product Name: An Athlete's Guide to Chronic Knee Pain – anthony mychal

 Got patellar tendonitis?
 Jumper’s knee (patellar tendonosis)?
 How about patellar mistracking?
 Chondromalacia?
-Or maybe your knees are always in pain, for reasons you don’t quite know yet?
+Or maybe your knees are just always in pain for reasons you don’t quite know yet?

-I’m going to tell you two things.
-If you’re an athlete with chronic knee pain, you NEED to know these two things.
+I’m going to tell you two things you should know if you’re an athlete with chronic knee pain, but let’s start with a story.

 The root of Kong’s problem is his wacky tendency to touch hot things, not necessarily the pain he experiences as a result of his strange behavior.

-Pain is just one piece to a much larger puzzle.
+Pain is just a single piece to a much larger puzzle.

 And there you are.
 In bed.
 Waiting for a miracle.
 Waiting for the physiology gnomes to tap your knee with a magical star wand.